Skip to main content

 Can I use my home kitchen as a commissary in Michigan?

-No. Michigan requires a commissary that itself holds a current food license.
 Home kitchens do not qualify.
+Michigan wants a commissary that itself holds a current food license.

 Do I need a separate license for Detroit?

-You need the MDARD Mobile Food Establishment License (or STFU) plus any city-specific vendor permits if you plan to operate on Detroit public property or city right-of-way.
-Private events on private property generally only need the state license.
+You need the Mobile Food Establishment License from the Detroit Health Department (or an MDARD STFU license) plus any city-specific vendor permits if you plan to operate on Detroit public property or city right-of-way.
+Private events on private property generally only need the health license.

-Once you have the permit, keep the renewal date out of your head.
+Once you have the permit, run the rest of the business in one place.

-VenVen is the operating system coffee cart operators use to run the business once the permit is in hand.
-Store your Michigan permit number, the issuing agency contact, and the renewal date next to your bookings so a missed deadline does not kill an event.
+VenVen is the coffee cart software operators use to run the business once the permit is in hand.
+Inquiries, quotes, deposits, and event prep sit next to your real cost math, so the Michigan paperwork you just finished turns into booked events.
 Free to start.

 Start free